 Campers flying to Farwell from outside the United States must make their travel arrangements in conjunction with the Camp.
 Please email us with your flight itinerary before you finalize the arrangements.
-This will ensure that the camper will be met at the airport upon arrival by one of our staffmembers.
+This will ensure that the camper will be met at the airport upon arrival by one of our staff members.
 Arriving flights will be met at Logan Airport in Boston, Massachusetts.
 All flights should arrive the day before the session of attendance.
 The cost of transportation between Logan and Camp Farwell is included in the International fee.
+Email marley@farwell.com with flight itinerary.